Joapfel/order_creation_tool/README.md

 The reason is, that without this inbetween-load the application gets stuck.
 Since no support was found for this issue, a new StackOverflow post was created for that.
 For more details of this problem see here: https://stackoverflow.com/questions/55929434/jxbrowser-timeoutexception-when-waiting-for-main-frame-to-load-invokeandwaitfin

+## Tests
+- The PDF with the tests is included in the codebase as Abgabe_Übungsblatt3.pdf
+- additionally it is also uploaded on Ilias